ronaldbosma/azure-apim-plantuml/README.md

 # Azure API Management PlantUML

-This repository provides [PlantUML](https://plantuml.com/) sprites, macros, and stereotypes specifically designed for creating diagrams with [Azure API Management](https://azure.microsoft.com/products/api-management) components.
+This repository provides [PlantUML](https://plantuml.com/) sprites, macros and stereotypes specifically designed for creating diagrams with [Azure API Management](https://azure.microsoft.com/products/api-management) components.

 The [Azure-PlantUML](https://github.com/plantuml-stdlib/Azure-PlantUML) library includes symbols for a wide range of Azure services but does not cover the specific resources within Azure API Management.
 This project bridges that gap by providing the necessary visual elements.